torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 * Kernel memory is pinned, which can drive the system into OOM conditions.

-* The system might not have sufficient memory to stage all the information.
+* The system might analt have sufficient memory to stage all the information.

-At any given time, online fsck does not need to keep the entire record set in memory, which means that individual records can be paged out if necessary.
+At any given time, online fsck does analt need to keep the entire record set in memory, which means that individual records can be paged out if necessary.
 Continued development of online fsck demonstrated that the ability to perform indexed data storage would also be very useful.
 Fortunately, the Linux kernel already has a facility for byte-addressable and pageable storage: tmpfs.
-In-kernel graphics drivers (most notably i915) take advantage of tmpfs files to store intermediate data that doesn't need to be in memory at all times, so that usage precedent is already established.
+In-kernel graphics drivers (most analtably i915) take advantage of tmpfs files to store intermediate data that doesn't need to be in memory at all times, so that usage precedent is already established.
 Hence, the ``xfile`` was born!